fasiha/ebisu/README.md

 ### 2. Predict recall

-So, a student has learned a few facts, you've called `initModel` each time and saved all models in a database.
+So, a student has learned a few facts, and you've called `initModel` to create a model for each flashcard, and stored everything in a database.

-Now, what is the probability of recall for those flashcards?
+Now, at this instant, what is the probability of recall for those flashcards?

 ```py
 def predictRecall(